 Monterey Institute and Middlebury students and alumni can participate at the internal rate of $1,500.

 The program fee covers the cost of instruction, materials, and supplies for the course as well as breakfast and receptions.

 Other costs to consider include room and board, transportation to and from Monterey or DC, and access to a laptop during the training.

-The DPMI Rwanda training program free is $900 for MIIS students and alumni and $2,500 for all other participants.
+The DPMI Rwanda training program free is $1,400 for MIIS students and alumni and $2,500 for all other participants.
+Fee covers the cost of instruction, lodging, site visit transportation, and 1-3 meals per day as well as group excursion costs.
 Some scholarships are available.
 MIIS students are eligible to apply for immersive learning funding through Student Council.
-The program fee covers the cost of instruction and transportation for select client visits.

 Is there financial aid available for the DPMI program?